 This course provides a comprehensive foundation for future studies in a wide range of interdisciplinary humanities and social science fields including: history, anthropology, public policy, American studies, political science, and legal studies.
 Students with a wide array of career interests will find the course material relevant and applicable.

 This course is part of the Leadership Institute, a two-week academic program that helps students cultivate the knowledge, skills, and attitudes associated with effective and socially responsible leadership.
 This unique program consists of three integrated elements: academic content, leadership development, and the Action Plan.
 Our students are thoughtful and compassionate youth who are interested in social issues and creating positive change.
 Enrollment in this program requires several hours of online engagement prior to campus arrival.
-This online participation can be completed at any time where internet access is available.
+This online participation may be completed at any time where internet access is available.
 Once on campus, participants can look forward to full days in a community of engaged and curious learners.

 Prerequisites: None required.